-BBC, ITV, Channel 4 and Channel 5 are to collaborate on new a new free TV service that will deliver live TV over broadband.
+BBC, ITV, Channel 4 and Channel 5 have launched a new free TV service that will deliver live TV over broadband.

-Freely will allow British viewers to be able to easily browse and watch live TV channels together with on demand content streamed straight to their smart TV via the internet.
+Freely allows British viewers to be able to easily browse and watch live TV channels together with on demand content streamed straight to their smart TV via the internet.

-The new service will launch in 2024.
+The new service launched today (30 April 2024).
 It will be built-in to the next generation of smart TVs and feature a line-up of public service broadcaster content and other free-to-air channels.

 Jonathan Thompson, Everyone TV chief executive, said: “We are delighted to be working with the public service broadcasters on the next phase of free TV’s evolution.
 This new development is a reflection of the fact that a growing number of UK viewers are watching content online, but still want easy access to the shared experience of live TV.